DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models

 The architecture of $\mathcal{G}$ consists of an encoder $E_{\mathcal{G}}: \mathbb{R}^n \rightarrow Z$ and a decoder $D_{\mathcal{G}}: Z \rightarrow \mathbb{R}^n$.
 To learn the structure of the latent space $Z$, $\mathcal{G}$ is trained in an unsupervised setting using a data-set $\{X_\mathcal{G}\}$ from any data modality of domain (i.e. images, voxel intensities resembling fMRI, or any other).
-Training $\mathcal{G}$ establishes a relationship between latent cognitive states in $Z$ and their observable representation in $\mathbb{R}^{n}$. \\
+Training $\mathcal{G}$ establishes a relationship between latent cognitive states in $Z$ and their observable representation in $\mathbb{R}^{n}$.

 As a generative model, $\mathcal{G}$ can produce novel observations in $\mathbb{R}^{n}$ not present in the training dataset $\{X_\mathcal{G}\}$ but consistent with its learned underlying distribution.
 The set of all points in $\mathbb{R}^{n}$ that can be generated by the decoder defines the data space $X = \{ D_{\mathcal{G}}(z) \mid z\in \mathbb{R}^m \}$.
 In some fields of ML, $X$ is called the generator manifold.
-In other words, the set of all plausible observations of the subject's cognitive states, $X$, constitutes the data space or generator manifold.\\
+In other words, the set of all plausible observations of the subject's cognitive states, $X$, constitutes the data space or generator manifold.

 Identical to the real-life DecNef setup, a supervised probabilistic classifier $\mathcal{D}$ is trained on a labeled dataset of indirect observations of the subject's cognitive states when exposed to known and controlled stimuli, $\{X_\mathcal{D}, Y_\mathcal{D}\}$.
 In real-life DecNef, $x_\mathcal{D}$ are fMRI recordings.
-However, as mentioned above, DecNefLab admits working with other data modalities (as long and $X_\mathcal{D}$ and $X_\mathcal{G}$ belong to the same modality).
-The labels $y_\mathcal{D}$ span a limited set of values, where their semantic meaning indicates the stimuli category.
-Typically, the classifier is restricted to a binary setting with a target class $y^\star$ and an alternative class $y^{\mathrm{alt}}$. \\
+However, as mentioned above, DecNefSimulator admits working with other data modalities (as long and $X_\mathcal{D}$ and $X_\mathcal{G}$ belong to the same modality).
+The labels $y_\mathcal{D}$ take values from a limited set, with each label semantically identifying the stimulus category.
+Typically, the classifier is restricted to a binary setting with a target class $y^\star$ and an alternative class $y^{\mathrm{alt}}$.

 The sets of internal cognitive states associated to the target and alternative classes are denoted $Z^\star$ and $Z^{\mathrm{alt}}$, respectively.
-The representation of those sets in the data space is denoted $X^\star$ and $X^{\mathrm{alt}}$. $\{X_\mathcal{D}\}$ only contains samples from $X^\star$ and $X^{\mathrm{alt}}$, and is unaware of their latent representation in $Z$. \\
+The representation of those sets in the data space is denoted $X^\star$ and $X^{\mathrm{alt}}$. $\{X_\mathcal{D}\}$ only contains samples from $X^\star$ and $X^{\mathrm{alt}}$, and is unaware of their latent representation in $Z$.